slaguerre91/sports-api/README.md

 php artisan serve
 ```

-###Deployed
+### Deployed

 Alternatively, web app is deployed on Heroku at the following link http://phplaravel-973382-3671050.cloudwaysapps.com

 ## How to navigate folder structure

 This project was built using the Laravel framework.
-As a result, many of the folders and files are not part of the custom code.
-Below is a description of each file that constitutes the app proper.
+As a result, many of the directories and files are not part of the custom code.
+Below is a description of each folder or file relevent to this project.

 ### Routes